Jupa8877/aurora-police-crime-data-analysis/README.md

 ## Recommendations

+- Targeted Patrol Reinforcement in Emerging Districts:
+Recent growth analysis identifies Districts 5 and 6 as emerging hotspots.
+Increasing patrol presence and nighttime support in these districts may help address rising incident activity and improve operational coverage.

 - Overnight Staffing Optimization:
 Hour-of-day analysis indicates elevated incident activity between 9:00 PM and 4:00 AM.
 Consider prioritizing overnight staffing and patrol coverage during these hours to better align resources with observed demand.